What Is Video Encoding? (Update)

 What Is Adaptive Bitrate Streaming?

-Video encoding is not so simple as encoding a file into one output file, though.
+Video encoding is not so simple as encoding a stream into one output stream, though.
 The average household internet connection has a download speed of 189 Mbps, but what if someone has an even better connection, or much worse?
 How do you ensure your audience members in a rural area with poor internet have an equally enjoyable video watching experience?

 Get Started Today